joaofgoncalves/ThermalRaster/README.md

 Average and std-deviation of temperature values (deg.C)

-Make a plot comparing the distributions for the two tree micro-habitats:
+Now, let’s make a plot comparing the distributions of the two micro-habitats - check for potential multimodality and differences on the medians:

 ``` r
 g1 <- ggplot(ext_values, aes(x=temp_c, fill=type)) +